amstangl/group-site/_projects/adrianna.md

 title: Untitled
 site_contributors:
   - Adrianna Johnson
+excerpt: >-
+  Understanding different treatment options and how family and friends can help someone with addiction
 ---
 Understanding different treatment options and how family and friends can help someone with addiction.